Hakorr/Userscripts/Reddit.com/MassBlocker/README.md

 **Pro-tip: Do not keep the script active, disable it when you don't use it.**

+## Troubleshooting

+### Doesn't show up

+* Make sure to use new Reddit (don't use new.reddit.com or old Reddit)
+* Enable message/alert/notification boxes for the site
+* Try using a Chromium based browser
+* Try using Violentmonkey

+### No token found error

+* Refresh the page multiple times
+   * If that doesn't work, make a new issue

+### Ratelimit

+* Reddit has a strict ratelimit on the amount of blocked users a day, we cannot do anything about it.

 ## Limitations

 #### Daily block limit (~50/day)